azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 > **Note:** For Non-Hosted agent, it is always recommended to check if latest AzSK module is present on your machine before marking 'Do not auto-update AzSK' CheckBox as checked, since scan should always use latest AzSK module.
 > **Note:** You will need to keep the above checkbox unchecked if you are running the AzSK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.

+#### I have enabled AzSK_SVTs task in my release pipeline.
+I am getting an error 'Cannot bind argument to parameter 'String' because it is null.'

+This error is occurring because some of the configurations are missing/incorrect.
+Please ensure you have selected the correct subscription/service principal in the drop-down list.

+If your subscription is not listed or if you want to use an existing service principal, you can setup an Azure service connection using the 'Add' or 'Manage' button.
+Managed Service Identity service connection scope is limited to access granted to the Azure virtual machine running the agent.
+Ensure that the VM has access to specified resources.

+#### I have enabled AzSK_SVTs task in my release pipeline.
+I am getting an error 'Could not perform AzSK SVTs scan.
+Please check if task configurations are correct.'

+This release fails with the below error message because one or more variables of the release pipeline is missing/incorrect.
+Make sure the value of AzSKServerURL and EnableServerAuth in the ‘Variables’ section of the pipeline is correctly set.

+-Run the command Get-AzSKInfo -InfoType HostInfo
+-The value of OnlinePolicyStoreURL and EnableAADAuthForOnlinePolicyStore should be used for the variable AzSKServerURL and EnableServerAuth.

 #### Why AzSK_SVTs task in my release pipeline has suddenly started failing 'Verify'/'Manual'/'Remediate'/'Exception' controls?
  All the control statuses other than 'Passed' would be treated as 'Failed' in the AzSK_SVT Task(going forward from AzSK_SVTs version 3.0.3).
 To treat control statuses other than 'Failed' as 'Passed' you can use 'TreatAsPassed' variable.
 Refer this [link](Readme.md#advanced-cicd-scanning-capabilities)